NOTABLE ASTEROIDS & KBOS

 orbit of Orcus

-One of the largest known Kuiper Belt objects (KBO).
+90482 Orcus is one of the largest known Kuiper Belt objects (KBOs).
 It was initially and provisionally known as 2004 DW.
-The name Orcus, from a Roman god of the dead and another name for the Greek deity Hades, was approved by the International Astromical Union (IAU) on Nov.
-22, 2004.
-It was chosen because Orcus moves in an orbit similar to that of Pluto
+The name Orcus, from a Roman god of the dead and another name for the Greek deity Hades, was approved by the International Astronomical Union (IAU) on 22 November 2004.
+It was chosen because Orcus moves in an orbit similar to that of Pluto.

 Orcus discovery images